 According to WebMD.com, 40% of pregnant women develop gingivitis. is when your gums bleed easily, swell, or are tender due to hormone fluctuations during pregnancy.
 Poor oral health during your pregnancy can even be passed onto your baby, so it’s important that you practice good oral hygiene and schedule dental checkups every 6 months.

 Morning Sickness and Tooth Decay

 Did you know morning sickness increases your risk of tooth decay?
 Vomiting increases acid in the mouth, which weakens tooth enamel over time.
 Your dentist can determine whether your morning sickness is affecting your oral health, as well as give you recommendations for preventing cavities.
 After vomiting, wait 30 minutes to brush your teeth so enamel has enough time to recover after being exposed to acid.

 Dental Tips for a Healthy Pregnancy

 Let your dentist know if you’re pregnant or think you might be pregnant.
 While many women don’t experience oral health issues during pregnancy, hormonal changes can be enough to aggravate certain medical conditions.
 For example, women with pre-existing gum disease tend to have worse symptoms during pregnancy.

-While a dental checkup and teeth cleaning are safe at any point of your pregnancy, you’ll want to avoid major procedures during the first trimester.
-However, your dentist may recommend urgent dental care for an abscess tooth or other oral health emergency where there is risk of infection.
+While a dental checkup and teeth cleaning are safe at any point in your pregnancy, you’ll want to avoid major procedures during the first trimester.
+However, your dentist may recommend urgent dental care for an abscessed tooth or another oral health emergency where there is a risk of infection.

 Inform your dentist that you are expecting, and they will take extra precautions to ensure the safety of your baby.
 Ask your dentist about any other risks involved with dental checkups while pregnant and how you and your baby can remain as healthy as possible.